lakhujanivijay/Bioinformatics-Problems-Rosalind/Fastq_quality_plot/ReadMe.md

 Read:60----------------------------------34

-This helps in assesing the average quality score for each read visually.
+This helps in assessing the average quality score for each read visually.
 The length of character string ----- (hyphens) represents the average qual score i.e if read quality is 36, the string will have 36 - (hyphen) characters.

+*About the scripts*

+plot.py : uses Biopython package for reading fastq and fetching qualities. plot_without_biopython_dependency.plot : This is the same implementation but without using Biopython package.